M-Files/Libraries.MFWSClient/Readme.md

 1. Call `MFWSClient.GetOAuth2Configuration`.
 If this returns null then OAuth 2.0 is not configured.
 2. Open a web browser and navigate to `OAuth2Configuration.GenerateAuthorizationUri`.
 3. Handle any redirects that occur within the web browser.
 If the redirected URI **does not** start with `OAuth2Configuration.GetAppropriateRedirectUri` then allow it to occur.
-4. For redirects that **do** start with `OAuth2Configuration.GetAppropriateRedirectUri`, call `MFWSClient.HandleOAuth2AuthorizationEndpointRedirectData`.
+4. For redirects that **do** start with `OAuth2Configuration.GetAppropriateRedirectUri`, call `MFWSClient.GenerateTokensFromOAuthRedirect`.
 Note that this may throw an exception if the login failed.

 ## Searching